 Background: What these bars all have in common is that they’re created with primarily simple, recognizable ingredients.
 With no artificial sweeteners or lists of fake ingredients meant to mimic the flavour or texture of real food.
 Since Dietitians are all about promoting ‘whole foods’ way of eating, these types of bars are definitely what I like to bring on a long hike or if I know I’ll need an on-the-go snack.
 Many of the bars we taste-tested are free of some common allergens as well, so if you need to avoid specific food ingredients these bars are often a good bet.

 The challenge however is balancing taste, texture, and nutrition in a bar where you can’t simply swap out some of the carbs for artificial sweeteners and get a more appealing macro distribution.
 These bars overall tend to be a little lower in protein as well compared to the previous category because they don’t contain added whey or soy isolates (which is why I refer to them more as energy bars vs protein bars) But, my taste panel and I were up for the challenge of finding out which ones are worth a purchase!

 Here are the contenders:

-Overall the nutrition facts between bars are fairly comparable.
-Because most have to use nuts as their protein source, the fat content is also high, leading to many of these bars being almost equivalent in calories to the high protein bars from the previous category, but in a much smaller portion size.
+Overall, the nutrition facts between bars are fairly comparable.
+Because most have to use nuts as their protein source, the fat content is also high.
+This leads to many of these bars being almost equivalent in calories to the high protein bars from the previous category, but in a much smaller portion size.

 Clif Energy Bar (by Clif Bar& Company).
 This bar scored quite high by my taste panel.
 Everyone really liked the real peanut butter flavour and the texture of the bar.
 It has a nice creamy peanut butter filling and definitely feels like a treat compared to some of the other bars.
 The chocolate flavour in the outer part of the bar wasn’t as chocolaty as we would have liked, but overall the bar was enjoyable.